Hamida Djandoubi: Murder of Élisabeth Bousquet

 After his arrest and eventual release from custody during the spring of 1973, Djandoubi drew two other young girls into his confidence and then forced them into prostitution for him.
 On 3 July 1974, he kidnapped Bousquet and took her into his home where, in full view of the terrified girls, he beat the woman before stubbing a lit cigarette all over her breasts and genital area.
 Bousquet survived the ordeal so he took her by car to the outskirts of Marseille and strangled her there.

 On his return, Djandoubi warned the two girls to say nothing of what they had seen.
 Bousquet's body was discovered in a shed by a boy on 7 July 1974.
-One month later, Djandoubi kidnapped another girl who managed to escape and report him to police.
+One month later, Djandoubi kidnapped and raped a 15-year-old girl named Houria.
+She managed to escape and report him to police.

 Trial and execution

 After a lengthy pre-trial process, Djandoubi eventually appeared in court in Aix-en-Provence on charges of torture-murder, rape, and premeditated violence on 24 February 1977.
 His main defence revolved around the supposed effects of the loss of his leg six years earlier, which his lawyer claimed had driven him to a paroxysm of alcohol abuse and violence that had turned him into "a different man".

 On 25 February, he was sentenced to death.
 An appeal was rejected 9 June.
 On 10 September 1977, Djandoubi was informed early in the morning that, as in the child murderers cases of Christian Ranucci (executed on 28 July 1976) and Jérôme Carrein (executed on 23 June 1977), he had not received a reprieve from President Valéry Giscard d'Estaing.
 Shortly afterwards, at 4:40 a.m., Djandoubi was executed by guillotine at Baumettes Prison in Marseille.
 Marcel Chevalier served as chief executioner.

 While Djandoubi was the last person executed in France, he was not the last condemned.
 Fifteen defendants were sentenced to die before capital punishment was abolished in France on 9 October 1981, following the election of François Mitterrand, and those previously sentenced had their sentences commuted.
 Djandoubi's death was the last time any Western nation carried out an execution by beheading, as well as the most recent government-sanctioned guillotine execution in the world.